 One of the most magnificent surviving copies of the Ramayana to be reunified online in a major international project

-One of the finest and most lavishly produced copies of India’s great epic, the Ramayana, will be brought together for the first time in May this year in a new digital resource, reuniting folios which have been separated across different institutions in India and the UK for just under two centuries.
+One of the finest and most lavishly produced copies of India’s great epic, the Ramayana, will be brought together for the first time this year in a new digital resource, reuniting folios which have been separated across different institutions in India and the UK for just under two centuries.

 The digitisation of the 17th c. manuscript is the result of a major collaborative partnership between the British Library and other institutions in India, and was announced by the Prime Minister David Cameron at the CSMVS Museum in Mumbai last night during the visit of a major business and education delegation to India including the Library’s Chief Executive Roly Keating.
 The British Library currently holds around 80% of the surviving manuscript, and the remaining folios are held by the CSMVS Museum as well as other Indian institutions.
 The project is funded by one of the oldest philanthropic institutions in India, The Jamsetji Tata Trust, as well as the Friends of the British Library and the World Collections Programme.